jhsware/isomorphic-schema/README.md

 ```

 #### Extracting i18n strings ####
-You can use grep to find all the i18n strings you have in your project.
+You can use grep to extract all the i18n strings you have in your project.

 ```
 grep -ohr "i18n([^)]*)" ./path/to/your/code/*